Code-Institute-Submissions/get-your-greens/README.md

 ### Technologies used

-- Gitpod was used as the Integrated Development Environment
+- Gitpod was used as the Integrated Development Environment.

 - Hypertext Markup Language was used to describe the content of the website.

 - Cascading Stylesheets were used to style the content on the website.

-- The version control software GIT was used during the development process
+- The version control software GIT was used during the development process.

 ## Testing